-Most glaciers are in remote mountain areas far away from the areas we visit in our daily lives, only in a few special places in the world can you easily access glaciers at low altitudes and of course, New Zealand is one of them.
-If you enjoy the outdoors and particularly hiking and walking in the mountains then, like me, you will probably have an affinity toward glaciers and find your gaze drawn toward even images of glaciers - reading up for this article I definitely found myself being distracted by images and interesting facts and figures about glaciers.
-So assuming you too are drawn to glaciers and would like to take the next step and experience walking on a glacier first hand, here is a quick summary of where I think is the best place for most people to experience glacier hiking in New Zealand.
+Most glaciers are in remote mountain areas, far away from where we visit in our daily lives.
+There are few places in the world you can easily access glaciers at low altitudes and New Zealand is one of them.
+If you love the outdoors and hiking in the mountains, then take the next step and experience walking on a glacier first hand!

-So what is so special about walking on a river of ice that has patiently carved a valley out of sheer rock over tens of thousands of years?
-This is not such an easy question to answer in words, but for those of you who have experienced walking on a glacier, I am sure this is one of your more memorable outdoor experiences.
-For those of you who haven't had the glacier hiking experience yet, well now is the time to try.
+So, what makes walking on a river of ice that has patiently carved a valley out of sheer rock over tens of thousands of years so special?
+The answer is in the question!
+For those of you who have experienced walking on a glacier, we’re sure it’s one of your most memorable outdoor experiences.
+If you haven't experienced glacier hiking yet, now is the time to try.

-There are over 3000 glaciers in New Zealand and all but 20 of these are in the Southern Alps, which offer some excellent opportunities for exploring glaciers for people of all abilities and experiences, from seasoned mountaineers to absolute beginners and everyone in between.
-For the purpose of this article we will focus on those of you who would like to experience glacier hiking as part of outdoor travel in New Zealand involving moderate activity in the outdoors.
-If this is you, then the places you must visit are Glacier Country, on the West Coast of the South Island, or Mount Cook National Park.
+There are over 3,000 glaciers in New Zealand and all but 20 of these are in the Southern Alps.
+The country offers excellent opportunities for exploring glaciers for people of all abilities and experiences, from seasoned mountaineers to absolute beginners and everyone in between.
+Most New Zealand Trails trips include glacier hiking on their itineraries, where you'll visit Mount Cook National Park and Glacier Country on the West Coast.

-Heli Hiking!
-With a short heli flight you can be on the glacier in just a few minutes from the townships of Fox Glacier, Franz Josef and Mt Cook Village.
-There are guiding companies in all three of these spots who offer regular help hiking trips every day the weather allows.
-They’ll provide all the equipment you need and of course you’ll be with an experienced glacier guide who has all the training and safety equipment to make your day memorable and safe.
+Heli-hiking makes our glaciers accessible.
+With a short helicopter flight you can be up on a glacier in just a few minutes from the townships of Fox Glacier, Franz Josef and Mt Cook Village.
+There are guiding companies in all three of these spots which offer heli-hiking trips every day the weather allows.
+They’ll provide all of the equipment necessary and of course you’ll be with an experienced glacier guide who has all the training and safety equipment to make your day both memorable and safe.

 Which heli hiking is best?

-If you’re coming all the way to New Zealand and glacier hiking is something you’re really looking forward to, then I would recommend hiking on the Tasman Glacier, from Mount Cook village.
+If you’re coming all the way to New Zealand and glacier hiking is something you’re really looking forward to, then we would recommend hiking on the Tasman Glacier, from Mount Cook village.

-A couple of reasons why the Tasman is my favourite spot for glacier hiking in New Zealand:
+A couple of reasons why the Tasman is our favourite spot for glacier hiking in New Zealand:

 - The Tasman Glacier is huge, it’s New Zealand’s longest glacier (29 kilometres / 18 miles), more than twice the length of Fox or Franz Josef Glaciers.
-I’ve been up glaciers on both sides of the alps and it’s on the Tasman where the views and surrounds are most awesome.
+We've been up glaciers on both sides of the Southern Alps, and we reckon the views are most awesome from the Tasman.

-- You’re surrounded by New Zealand’s highest peaks - Mt Cook and of course Mt Tasman are right there, you’re looking right at them on your hike.
-It’s true that both Fox and Franz Josef glaciers flow down from the same mountains but due to the topography you don’t have the same views of them.
+- You’re surrounded by New Zealand’s highest peaks – Aoraki/Mt Cook and of course Mt Tasman are right there, you’re looking at them on your hike.
+It’s true that both Fox and Franz Josef glaciers flow down from the same mountains, but due to the topography you don’t have the same views from them.

 - The flight alone is worth it.
-The hell flight up to the Tasman Glacier is around 10 minutes, you get a full view Mt Cook village, the Tasman Glacier Terminal Lake and Mount Cook itself, as well as the glacier itself from terminal moraine to the higher ice fields.
-Flying into Fox or Franz is fun, but it’s over before it begins.
+The helicopter flight up to the Tasman Glacier is around 10 minutes, you get a full view of Mt Cook village, the Tasman Glacier Terminal Lake and Aoraki/Mount Cook, as well as the glacier itself from terminal moraine to the higher ice fields.
+Flying into Fox or Franz Josef is fun, but it’s quite quick in comparison to the Tasman flight.

-- Less People.
-To me and the people I guide, this is very important.
-As there’s no more walk up glacier hiking anywhere in New Zealand now, the only way to hike on a glacier is by helicopter so there are more people flying onto the glacier before.
-The operations at Fox and Franz are bigger scale and can get very busy at certain times of the year, you’re sharing the glacier with quite a few others and you’ll hear quite a few aircraft while you’re up there too.
-To put this in perspective, but last season when I visited the Tasman Glacier the we only ever saw one other group, or we had the place to ourselves.
+- There are less people.
+We think this is very important.
+As there is no longer the option to walk directly up to a glacier for glacier hiking anywhere in New Zealand, the only way to hike on a glacier is by helicopter.
+This means there are more people flying onto the glaciers than ever before.
+The operations at Fox and Franz Josef are on a bigger scale and can get very busy at certain times of the year.
+On the Tasman Glacier, it’s a common occurrence to have the place to ourselves.

-To sum it up, on our ‘World Heritage Walking Tour’ we’re trying to give our guests the best possible glacier experience, that’s why we recommend hiking on the Tasman during our stay at Mount Cook Village.
+To sum it up, on all tours, we’re trying to give our guests the best possible glacier experience, that’s why we recommend hiking on the Tasman during our stay at Mount Cook Village.